dm-guy/utm-alternative/Tagging URLs.md

 <h2>Adjust Google Analytics and Webmastertools</h2>
 You might finds that adding a query string parameter makes the Google Analytics a bit dirty.
 Also, if you use external links to use your custom parameters, Google might think this parameter is a part of the page's url.
 To tackle those issues: <br />

-1. Make a new "view" on Google Analytics, and under "settings", add "src" (or your renamed parameter) under <i>Exclude URL Query Parameters </i>.
+In Google Analytics - Make a new "view" on Google Analytics, and under "settings", add "src" (or your renamed parameter) under <i>Exclude URL Query Parameters </i>.
 I suggest to do it on a new View and not on existing view - always better to have a view with raw data - it will also help you to analyze your campaigns better.

-2. In Google Webmstertools, go to Crawl-->URL Parameters-->Add parameter.
-(From my experience, google doesn't always follow this directive, and the tracking parameter still appeared on search results.
-Make your own tests to be sure).
+In Google's Search Console, go to Crawl-->URL Parameters-->Add parameter.
+There you can add the "src" paramter so google will ignore it.
+From my experience, google doesn't always follow this directive, and the tracking parameter still appeared on search results.
+Make your own tests to be sure.